StanfordSpezi/SpeziBluetooth/README.md

 public class MyDeviceModel: DefaultInitializable, Module { // your model the app configures
-    /// Spezi dependency injection of the `Bluetooth` component; see https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component#Dependencies for more details.
+    /// Spezi dependency injection of the `Bluetooth` module; see https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module-dependency for more details.
     @Dependency private var bluetooth: Bluetooth
     /// Injecting the `MyDevice` class in the SwiftUI environment as documented at https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/interactions-with-swiftui
     @Model private var myDevice: MyDevice